IsabelGayayan/Data-Mining/README.md

 # Data-Mining
-Projects from my Data Mining course.
+Projects from my Data Mining course while in University.